joshrad-dev/canvas-mcp/README.md

 -   `list_upcoming_assignments(days=7, only_unsubmitted=True)`: Upcoming assignments across courses.
 -   `get_my_course_grade(course_id)`: Course grade summary for the student.
 -   `list_course_announcements(course_id, only_published=True)`: Course announcements.

-## Notes

--   This server intentionally excludes non-student/admin features.
--   Ensure the token has access to the courses/resources you wish to read.